mesb/mesb.github.io/_posts/2017-09-03-an-application-of-logs.md

     import math
     """
-    numDigits receives an integer as an argument and returns the number of digits it has.
+    numDigits receives an integer as an argument and returns its number of digits.
-    It computes the length of digits using logs, and int function to extract the integral part.
-    For each input, it obtains its absolute value, then it computes the log, and returns the integral part of the result
     """
     def numDigits(n):
         num = abs(n)